jan-sebastian-dzban/Cartoon-GAN/README.md

 # Cartoon-GAN

 ## Description
-This project takes on the problem of transferring the style of cartoon images to real-life photographic images by implementing previous work done by CartoonGAN.
+My approach on the problem of transferring the style of cartoon images to real-life photographic images by implementing previous work done by CartoonGAN.
 We trained a Generative Adversial Network(GAN) on over 60 000 images